 You can also try crocheting a button and see if the elastic will hold in place.
 My suggestion is to try one first and make sure it will work before mass producing them.
 My Scrap Yarn Wine Cozy has an crochet appliqué button you could try.
 You could also try a 3 round button, working 6 sc into a magic loop in the first round; then increasing into every stitch in the 2nd round; then decreasing into every stitch for the last round and then closing that up with an amigurumi finish.
 Squish flat and sew on.

 I’ve also seen a similar button with a tiny bit of stuffing inside so that the button is like a little ball.
 OR you could try crocheting around a washer.
 If you try any of these and find one is a great solution, let me know in the comments!

 More Free Crochet Patterns

 If you love the crocheted ear savers pattern, you might also like to check out these other crochet wearable patterns:

 Don’t forget subscribers can get a free printable version of the crochet ear saver pattern right in my vault!
 Sign up here:

 Want to Know How to Sew a Mask?

 Here’s my husband modeling the mask I made him.
 I ended up going a little rogue and in my own direction to create the perfect mask.
-If you want to learn more, you can read about how to sew a mask here and then scroll down to the end and see my notes for my adjustments for the perfect fitting mask.
 Don’t you love how he rocks the Michigan State Spartans even in a health crisis?